Designated Donations Program Guidelines 2

 4. (d)A Grantee and/or their officers shall not have engaged in acts that are recognized as inappropriate or violated any laws or ordinances.

 (Note 1) In cases where a Grant-Financed Project to be implemented falls under 2.
-(1) Scope of projects (b) (Japanese studies overseas), the Grantee shall in principle have offices overseas.
+(1) Scope of projects (b) (Japanese studies overseas), the Grantee in principle must have offices overseas.

-(Note 2) Please note that the organizations described in (a) through (c) below are not suitable for Grantee.
+(Note 2) Please note that the organizations described in (a) through (c) below are not suitable as Grantees..

 1. (a)The Government of Japan (including national junior and senior high schools and other national institutions), local public entities (including public universities, public junior and senior high schools and other public institutions), incorporated administrative agencies, local incorporated administrative agencies, and national university corporations and their subordinate organizations.